A Tour of our Renewable Energy Systems

 The wind turbine does most of its work during the winter and spring months when the weather is darker.
 Naturally, dark and stormy weather go together, allowing the wind turbine to make up for what the winter sun and solar panels cannot.

 We rent space on the wind turbine tower to an Internet company.
-The Internet repeater radios are powered by our solar/wind system.
-They receive a signal from a main transmitter and our antennas re-broadcast the signal to homes in a 5 km radius.
+The Internet repeater radios are powered by the green energy from our solar/wind system.
+They receive a signal from a main transmitter and our antennas re-broadcast the signal to homes within a 5 km radius.

 To put things in prospective, the tower is 100 feet high (~30 m) and the turbine blades are 18 feet (~5.5 m) in diameter.